patrickhuber/wrangle/README.md

 #### Stores

 Stores are configuration sources that can be cascaded to configure the cli commands.

-There are two config sources by default:
+The available stores are listed below:

 1. file - loads yaml files
 2. credHub - loads creds from credhub
 3. env - loads from environment variables
+4. meta - contains meta information about the current wrangle config file
+5. prompt - prompts the user to enter information over stdin

 Additional config sources could be other key managers like Vault, LastPass, Amazon Key Management service etc.